-Cheese Stuffed Pasta Shells with Chunky Garden Marinara Sauce is how to put a smile on hungry faces!
-This is a great way to use up grilled vegetables!
+Cheese-Stuffed Pasta Shells with Chunky Garden Marinara Sauce is how to put a smile on hungry faces!
+This is a great way to use up grilled or roasted vegetables!

-All the vegetables in this dish–bell peppers, zucchini and eggplant–are in season now.
-We love to grill these vegetables all summer long and incorporate them into other dishes.
-If you have these veggies left over from a grilling extravaganza, they’ll give the marinara a luscious, slightly smoky flavor.
+All the vegetables in this Cheese-Stuffed Pasta Shells with Chunky Garden Marinara Sauce–bell peppers, zucchini and eggplant–are in season now.
+We love to grill these vegetables all summer long and incorporate any leftovers into other dishes.
+Leftover grilled vegetables give the marinara a luscious, slightly smoky flavor.
 Heaven!

 Canned tomatoes vary greatly in taste so I find nothing wrong with using your favorite jarred marinara as the base for this sauce.
 Adding fresh herbs such as fresh basil, garlic and crushed red pepper flakes for some heat takes it up a notch and freshens the flavor.

-You can make this well ahead or you can freeze to be baked off later.
+You can make Cheese-Stuffed Pasta Shells with Chunky Garden Marinara Sauce well ahead or you can freeze to be baked off later.

 Dive in, enjoy and go hug those beautiful, hungry souls around your dinner table!